Unreciprocated feelings aren’t fun to deal with, obviously. Nothing new here.

 1. Allow yourself the indulgence of being hung up on them (for a while)

-Permit yourself the hollowing, existential loneliness, sadness and disappointment you feel about the loss of this person’s love.
-Doing this will help you to sidestep some of the more tempting (but ultimately distracting) emotions of hate, denial and rage.
+To fall out of love with someone, initially permit yourself the hollowing sadness and disappointment you feel about the loss of their love.
+Doing this will help you to sidestep some of the more tempting, but ultimately distracting emotions of denial and despair.Process your feelings of loss, avoid denial and blame Click To Tweet

 2. Write them a letter (don’t send it)

 I find this helpful in managing any urges I have to communicate how I feel.
-Because really, they aren’t interested in how you feel.
-If they were, there wouldn’t be any need to fall out of love with them, would there?
+Because if a person rejects you, they aren’t interested in how you feel.
+If they were, there wouldn’t be any need to fall out of love with them.

-Alternatively, if you’re feeling exhibitionist, publish it on medium.
-Or adapt it into a song and sell it (or sing it).
+If you’re the creative kind, perhaps you can publish it on your blog or adapt it into a song and sell it.
 Pain has made very good love songs, not to mention viral articles and books.

 3. Stop giving them so much attention

-The biggest step you can take in falling out of love with someone is simply to stop giving them so much mental bandwidth.
+But it is very important that you place a limit on the mental bandwidth you give this.
 I am not saying that you should deny your feelings.
-But just don’t bother ruminating on the past or how great this person is or how perfect they are for you (if only they could just see it, god damn it).
+But just don’t bother ruminating on the past or how great this person is or how perfect they are for you (if only they could just see it – etc. etc.)

 4. Double check that you haven’t got too much time on your hands

-5. Figure out what was so captivating about this person – and start noticing the quality in other guys or girls
+5. Figure out what was so captivating/attractive about the person

 6. Remove the blinkers